solariachip/solariachip.github.io/_posts/2023-3-20-Happiness.md

 I exchanged some of my well-loved books with an acquantaince who introduced me to Zen Buddhist master Thich Nhat Hanh, who beautifully delivers the message of mindfulness and inner peace.
 In *Peace is Every Step*, Nhat Hanh reflects:
 > “Suffering is not enough.
 Life is both dreadful and wonderful...
 How can I smile when I am filled with so much sorrow?
 It is natural--you need to smile to your sorrow because you are more than your sorrow.”

 And life will also go on whether you are happy or not.
-You can control this emotion to some degree.
+For a good reason, meditation practices are amassing more followers in fast-paced Western culture.
+It takes daily reflection to take yourself outside of your sorrow, and seek life's joys as a celebration of life.

-Here are some of the things that invoke happiness, when all else seems to fail (in no particular order):
+Here are some of the things that invoke happiness for me, when all else seems to fail (in no particular order):
 * seeing the ocean
 * a corny but good joke
 * music